 Once a report is received, it will be reviewed by the CARE Team and the appropriate action will be taken, which may or may not include contacting the person, you and any witnesses identified for further details.
 Anonymous reporters must be aware that if insufficient information is provided in reports, it may be difficult to address incident reports appropriately.

-UIW Employees are strongly to report behaviors such as, but not limited to, the following:
+UIW Employees are strongly encouraged to report behaviors such as, but not limited to, the following:

 - Writings or speaking that conveys clear intentions to harm self or others or that seems bizarre